coding-the-humanities/overview-for-bocoup/overview.md

 In a directory of the static website, we have our objective files in which we develop our curriculum.
 Initially we were thinking about making our own file format, but we decided that this is too much for the moment.
-Now we are using YAML
+Now we are using YAML.

 MOBILE APP: git@github.com:coding-the-humanities/unacademic.git